Samyak2/Keep-Colab-Alive/README.md

  - [ ] Connect to runtime and execute all cells if runtime gets disconnected.
  - [x] More command line arguments
+ - [x] Ask user input only in interactive mode

 Open an issue if you want to suggest a feature.